sharedphysics/ASimpleGallery/readme.md

 You also need to have `ImageMagick` installed for image processing.
 You can set it up via `brew install ImageMagick`

 ## Site Management
 Your site is really easy to manage!
-Just add images into the `/images/` folder and subfolders, and **make sure you don't accidently delete the .py files in /images/.**
+Just add images into the `/images/` folder and subfolders, and **make sure you don't accidentally delete the .py files in /images/.**

 ## Building the Site